okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/faqs/index.md

 **Q: My customer is asking for Active Directory (AD) integration.
 If I integrate with Okta, can I connect to my customer's on-premise directory?**

 Yes.
 One of the key benefits of developing a pre-built integration with Okta is that you can leverage our existing Active Directory support.
-By integrating with Okta (for Single Sign-On or provisioning), you effectively have the ability to integrate with your customer's on-premise AD or LDAP infrastructure for authentication (sign in to your cloud app with their corporate password), authorization (use details like AD groups to drive access rights), and provisioning policies.
+By integrating with Okta (for Single Sign-On or provisioning), you effectively have the ability to integrate with your customer's on-premise AD or LDAP infrastructure for authentication.
+Your end users can sign in to your cloud app using their corporate password.
+You also be able to do things like use AD groups to drive access rights for authentication and provisioning policies.

 **Q: Is the IdP session time out a setting that an Okta administrator can change?
 And if so, can it be changed on a per application basis, or is it a global setting for all of the user's applications?**